jirilebl/webwork/rahw/README.md

 ## Where did the problems come from?

 All the problems were written from scratch.
-Vast majority, but not all, were written using a simple helper script (*story-proof-template-maker.pl*) which take file (the .in files) and produces the WebWorK problem file (.pg file).
+They were all written using a simple helper script (*story-proof-template-maker.pl*) which takes an input file (the .in files) and produces the WebWorK problem file (.pg file).
 The script and the problems can be gotten from my scratchwork webwork github repository https://github.com/jirilebl/webwork

 ## Contributing